 If the student becomes eighteen (18) years of age in the month of application, the income shall be excluded for the month of application and counted the following month.
-If the student turns eighteen (18) during the certification period, their income shall be excluded until the month following the month in which the student turns eighteen (18).
+If the student turns eighteen (18) during the certification period, simplified reporting rules apply.